-This makes it sound more like a fun little game instead of a soul crushing reminder that you’re losing at life.
-And now you don’t have to rely on that shitty credit score to be the only grade you get now that you’re out of school.
+This makes it sound more like a fun little game where maybe you can earn a gold star.
+And now you don’t have to rely on that credit score to be the only grade you get now that you’re out of school.

 Do you know your Net Worth Score?!

 If you don’t know at least approximately what your Net Worth Score is as you read this you’re doing something wrong.
-So please stop watching your cartoon tentacle porn and follow these steps:
+So please put down the credit card application and follow these steps: